rubyworks/tomparse/README.md

     ...
 ```

-### Tags
+### Labels

 One really nice new feature of TomParse is it's ability to recoginize sections
-starting with a capitalized word followed by a colon and a space, as special *tags*.
+starting with a capitalized word followed by a colon and a space, as special
+section *tags* or *labels* (call them what you will).
 Here is an example:

 ```ruby
   # Method to do something.